 Second, if and when you meet with editors about your project at conferences, you can ask whether they typically offer advance contracts.

 What would a press offer an advance book contract based on?

 Typically, presses offer an advance book contract based on a peer-reviewed proposal (not a full manuscript), whether or not that proposal includes sample chapters.
 A full academic book contract, by contrast, is usually only ever issued after a full manuscript has received two or more favorable peer reviews.

 What are the benefits and disadvantages of an advance book contract for academic books?

-Finally, as Karen Kelsky of The Professor Is In suggests, an advance academic book contract might make you a more attractive candidate for tenure-track jobs while still allowing your book to “count” for promotion and tenure at that institution.
-If this is your case, I would highly recommend that you get a commitment from your new institution in writing that your book will still count for tenure as you are navigating the hiring process.
-Additionally, you should likely check with a senior scholar or mentor in your field that this advice applies to your field specifically.
+Additionally, as Karen Kelsky of The Professor Is In suggests, an advance academic book contract might make you a more attractive candidate for tenure-track jobs while still allowing your book to “count” for promotion and tenure at your future institution.
+You would want to get confirmation in writing, though, and get a trusted mentor’s support in navigating such a situation when you are in the offer negotiation stage.

 Will an advance contract come with compensation?

 For authors of humanities and social science monographs, typically, no. The only instance I have ever heard of is Kelsky’s, who did receive a book advance.
 She, too, acknowledges that this is far from the norm.

 Writing your first academic book in a humanities or qualitative social science discipline?
 Wondering how to manage such a large project?
 You don't have to struggle alone!
 Sign up, and I'll send you resources and advice to help you get a handle on your manuscript, find the best publisher, and develop productivity habits to get the book done.